ada-data-story/ada-data-story.github.io/index.md

 {% include plots/covid3.html %}
 <br/>
+The death rate in this analysis confirms the observations we’ve seen previously in which developed countries experience higher COVID-19 cases than developing countries.
+This result may be biased as developed countries have the infrastructure to support more testing, thus revealing more positive cases.
+As a result, we used deaths caused by COVID and GDP per capita as the dependent and independent variables, respectively.
+The results of our study indicate that there exists a significant positive correlation between death rate and GDP per capita.
+As such, this confirms that developed countries are of higher risk of COVID related deaths than developing countries.

 To view the results in a more intuitive way we have developed a map
 <br/>